-Children from all over Scotland have used their imagination to breathe new life into one of the world's best known fairy tales.
+Children from all over Scotland used their imagination to breathe new life into one of the world's best known fairy tales.

 - Luke Grieve of Salen Primary School and Joy Drummond of Linlithgow Primary School, who won the P3-P5 category